finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 # trading-algo-0.1

 A stock trading algorithm, backtested for 5 years from Sep 1 2017 to Sep 1 2022.
 This algorithm has been developed to test a simple trading strategy and evaluate its performance in managing a stock portfolio.
 I have conducted this project to improve my programming and financial skills, alongside showcasing my abilities.

+As of posting this report, I am a 4th year Meng Aerospace Engineering student.
+I began this project to take on a challenging new task which is outside my area of expertise, I have taught myself to code using Python and have conducted my own research to gain the skills necessary to complete this.

 This graph compares the value of a portfolio managed by the trading algorithm against using the 'Buy and Hold' strategy for the same stocks, and a Buy and Hold strategy applied to the S&P500 (SPY).
 Each portfolio started the 5 year period with £100,000.
 The risk free rate for that 5 year period is included for comparison.
 <img src="https://github.com/finn-corbett/trading-algo-0.1/blob/main/Images/Portfolio.png" alt="drawing" width="750"/>